OpendTect/OpendTect-ML-Dev/README.md

 # OpendTect-ML-Dev

+## License information

+The examples and data on the OpendTect-ML-Dev Repository are licensed under [Creative Commmons BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

+## Getting started

 To get started with Machine Learning in OpendTect several datasets are provided on TerraNubis with which all plugins are available for all users.
 There is ofcourse [F3 offshore the Netherlands](https://terranubis.com/datainfo/F3-Demo-2020) and [Penobscot](https://terranubis.com/datainfo/Penobscot).
 Recently two more sets were added in support of the FORCE competition, they can be found on [TerraNubis](https://terranubis.com/)